 Night Porter: Spaces.
 A new set of songs for Manchester Jazz Festival's Originals Commission.

 Our debut project, Spaces is a set of four songs, composed around imagery of real-life spaces in and around Manchester, and designed to be listened to in situ– to create a digital ‘live’ experience.
 We'll also be producing a set of evocative films to accompany the music.
-Spaces was commissioned by Manchester Jazz Festival and is due for release later in 2021.
+Spaces was commissioned by Manchester Jazz Festival and is due for release in early 2022.